 We noted that customers said this vacuum’s lightweight build made it easy to handle.
 They also indicated that it holds an impressive charge.
 However, some users complained that recharging took a long time and that the unit was ineffective in larger pools.

 Those we saw who gave this robotic pool vacuum positive reviews said it was durable and long-lasting.
 They also praised the programmed steering, which prevents the vacuum from getting stuck.
-On the other hand, we did see some customers that didn’t like how difficult it was to clean.
+On the other hand, we did see some customers that didn’t like how difficult it was to clean and others claimed it got stuck easily.

-To purchase the right pool vacuum, you must understand how its features and specifications impact its performance and user experience.
-Here are three factors to consider as you continue your search.
+To purchase the right pool vacuum, it’s critical understand how its features and specifications impact its performance and user experience.

 Pool vacuums are either manual or automatic.
 With a manual pool vacuum such as a suction-style or pressure-style vacuum, you have to push the vacuum head across the pool’s floor and walls to collect large and small debris.
 While manual pool vacuums are more affordable than automatic pool vacuums, they’re usually less powerful.